ISISComputingGroup/ibex_developers_manual/Induction-furnace.md

 - The start/stop buttons are just shortcuts for setting the PSU fan, power supply output, oscillation on or off.
 - Usually running an experiment follows the following workflow:
   * Input a setpoint
-  * Start furnace
+  * Start furnace (this will set up several of the parameters on the "advanced" screen automatically - this is done in the hardware)
   * [Change setpoints as required]
   * Stop furnace
-  * Most parameters on the "advanced" screen do not need to be changed for most experiments.
+  * Most parameters on the "advanced" screen do not need to be changed except by expert users

+The furnace can reach very high temperatures, however depending on the melting temperature of the sample holder, the safe maximum temperature can vary:
+-Aluminium (max 500 C)
+-Steel (max 1000 C)
+-Graphite (max 1600 C)
+-Quartz (max 1500 C)
+-Single crystal sapphire (max 1600C)

+Where "safe" refers to the sample holder not melting (it has been confirmed that this is not a personnel safety risk, merely an inconvenient clean-up if it does melt).